TITLE: Halloween Witch Mask

 COUNTRY: United States of America

-OTHER MATERIALS (MASK): dyed crepe paper; ink; metal staples
+OTHER MATERIALS: dyed crepe paper; ink; metal staples

 Halloween is one of the major secular festivals in the United States, celebrated on October 31st each year.
 It originated in pre-Christian times, possibly among the ancient Celts, who practiced Samhain in late fall by wearing frightening costumes and lighting bonfires in mid-autumn to scare away ghosts.
 In the eighth century, Pope Gregory III declared November 1st as a day to honor all the saints collectively.
 The celebration prior to this All Saints Day became known as All Hallows’ Eve (hence the shortened name, All Hallowe’en, eventually elided to Halloween), and involved many of the same traditions practiced by the Celts.